 Data is a powerful tool for transformation.
 Key local leaders and analysts will offer insights and examples of how they are collecting and utilizing data in innovative ways to drive impact and change in the nonprofit sector and tips to build your capacity to utilize data.

-This interactive activity helps participants understand the connections between racial inequity, policy, and wealth in new ways.
-Recommended for all, this simulation is a good early step for people who are just learning about racism as well as an informative support tool for all participants in understanding the quantifiable economic impact of historical policies that have widened today’s racial, income, and wealth divides in the United States.
-Please note: this session is limited to 40 participants so two separate dates will be offered.
+This interactive activity assisted participants in understanding the connections between racial inequity, policy, and wealth in new ways.
+Recommended for all, this simulation serves as a good early step for people who are just learning about racism as well as an informative support tool for all participants in understanding the quantifiable economic impact of historical policies that have widened today’s racial, income, and wealth divides in the United States.